Bhushan-shrirame/AI-chatbot/README.md

 #### Example Conversation

-User: Hello!
+User: Hello!<br/>
 Bot: Hi there!
-How can I assist you today?
+How can I assist you today?<br/>
-User: Can you recommend a good book?
+User: Can you recommend a good book?<br/>
 Bot: Sure!
-What genre are you interested in?
+What genre are you interested in?<br/>